Chart Color Schemes

 The level of general health in Unley is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions

-Unley exhibits above-average health outcomes, with both younger and older age groups showing low prevalence of common health conditions.
-The rate of private health cover in Unley is notably high at approximately 69% of its total population (2,997 people), compared to the national average of 55.3%.
+Unley shows above-average health outcomes, with both young and elderly age groups experiencing low prevalence of common health conditions.
+Approximately 69% of Unley's total population of 2,996 has private health cover, compared to the national average of 55.7%.

-Mental health issues and arthritis are the most prevalent medical conditions in the area, affecting 7.8% and 6.9% of residents respectively.
-A significant portion of Unley's residents, 71.4%, report being completely free from medical ailments, compared to 69.9% across Greater Adelaide.
-The percentage of seniors aged 65 and over in Unley is 19.5% (848 people), which is lower than the 22.6% recorded in Greater Adelaide.
-Despite this, health outcomes among seniors in Unley are particularly strong, largely aligning with the general population's health profile.
+The most prevalent medical conditions in the area are mental health issues (affecting 7.8% of residents) and arthritis (6.9%).
+A total of 71.4% of residents report being completely free from medical ailments, compared to 69.9% across Greater Adelaide.
+Unley has 19.5% of its population aged 65 and over (848 people), which is lower than the 22.6% in Greater Adelaide.
+Health outcomes among seniors are notably strong, largely aligning with the overall health profile of the general population.

 Frequently Asked Questions - Health